itsdinesh/vscode-gitstash/README.md

 # Git Stash

-Seamlessly integration of git stash functionalities to your editor
+Seamlessly integration of git stash functionalities to your editor with personal changes to enable creating patch file from stashes, and allow stashing untracked files by default.

 ## Features